 An annuity is a product where your money is pooled with other investors and a set amount is paid to you each year, usually for the rest of your life.

 Under the new rules, Centrelink will treat a fixed 60% of all annuity payments as income.
 And for the assets test, it will assess 60% of the nominal purchase price for the period until you are age 84 (and 30% after that).

 These changes do not apply to account-based pensions or to annuities purchased before 1 July 2019.
 And while the 60 per cent ruling may improve your circumstances, it won’t in all cases.

 These three changes are all aimed at giving you additional sources of stable income in retirement.
 If you would like to know how they may impact you please book an appointment with an Equip Financial Planner.

-Equipsuper Pty Ltd (“Equip”) (ABN 64 006 964 049, AFSL 246383) is the Trustee of the Equipsuper Superannuation Fund (“the Fund”) (ABN 33 813 823 017, MySuper Authorisation 33813823017672).
-This document provides general information only.
-It does not take into account your personal objectives, financial situation or needs, so should not be taken as personal advice.
-Before making a decision to invest in the Fund, you should read the appropriate Equip Product Disclosure Statement (PDS).
-Past performance is not an indication of future performance.
-Equip is licensed to provide intrafund personal and general superannuation advice under its AFSL.
-Member Advisors are employees of Equip.
-For more information about the remuneration of Equip and its employees, please refer to the Equipsuper Financial Services Guide (FSG).
+Togethr Trustees Pty Ltd ABN64 006 964 049, AFSL246383 ("Togethr") is the trustee of the Equipsuper Superannuation Fund ABN 33 813 823 017 ("Equip" or "The Fund").
+This is general information only and does not take into account your personal objectives, financial situation or needs and therefore should not be taken as personal advice.
+You should consider whether this information is appropriate to your personal circumstances before acting on it and, if necessary, you should also seek professional financial advice.
+Before making a decision to invest in the Equipsuper Superannuation Fund, you should read the appropriate Equip Product Disclosure Statement (PDS).
+Past performance is not a reliable indicator of future performance.
+Togethr is licensed to provide intrafund personal and general superannuation advice under its AFSL.
+Member Advisors are employees of Togethr.
+For more information about the remuneration of Togethr and its employees, please refer to the Togethr Financial Services Guide (FSG).